DarkGhostHunter/RutUtils/README.md

 * Basic: No thousand separator, only the hyphen.
 * Raw: No thousand separator nor hyphen.

-These can be set globally using the static methods, and as a per-instance basis using the dynamic calls available in itself.
+These can be set globally using the static methods, and as a per-instance basis using the dynamic calls available in the instance itself.

 ```php
 <?php